-I am a design professional with 20 years of 3D product visualization, product development, brand identity, and environmental graphic design experience.
-This experience includes seven years as a design director for Seattle University, a Master’s in Business Administration and most recently as a 3D product visualization production artist for Nike.
+I am a design professional with over 25 years of 3D product visualization, product development, brand identity, and environmental graphic design experience.
+This experience includes seven years as a design director for Seattle University, a Master’s in Business Administration and most recently as the manager of Virtual Material Production for both Apparel and Footwear at Nike.

 My passion is to discover product creation solutions, by navigating the tensions between physical and digital visualization, that enable teams to leverage 3D digital prototyping.